NeuroTinkerLab/ucl-graphnative-specification/DOCS/04_core_concepts_ucl5/02_ucl_message_envelope.md

     *   **Optionality & Default:** While often present for clarity, if the `Source_UCLID` is omitted, the `>` is also typically omitted.
 The default direction is generally assumed to be towards the `Target_UCLID` for a request.
 UCL 5.0 simplifies this from UCL 4.2's multiple direction tokens, as complex interaction patterns (like responses or broadcasts) can be modeled via the `Operation_UCLID` semantics or specific Context Mixer profiles.

 3.  **`Target_UCLID` (Mandatory)**
-    *   **Purpose:** Identifies the primary recipient, aporprocess, or entity the message is addressed to or primarily concerns.
+    *   **Purpose:** Identifies the primary recipient, process, or entity the message is addressed to or primarily concerns.
     *   **Format:** A UCL-ID.
     *   **Example:** `llm:agent:AdvancedTextGenerator` or `ucl:service:KnowledgeGraphInterface`